rolker/project11_scripts/README.md

-This repo is depacrated, it has been incorporated into the top level project11 repo.
+This repo is deprecrated, it has been incorporated into the top level project11 repo.